rana854/java-cicd-app/README.md

 ##  About the Project

-This project demonstrates a complete CI/CD pipeline setup for a basic Java application using Jenkins and deploying to AWS EC2 instances.
-The application is a simple Java program that prints "Hello, World!", built using Maven.
+This project demonstrates a complete CI/CD pipeline setup for a basic Java application using Jenkins, with automated deployment to AWS EC2 instances across three environments Development, Testing, and Staging.

 ## Project Structure